 Stade de la Mosson

-Stade de la Mosson opened in 1972 and selected as one of the playing venues with 6 games of the 1998 World Cup.
-It is multiple sports ground so has been conducted 2007 Rugby World Cup in Stade de la Mosson ground.
-The capacity of ground is 35,000.
+Stade de la Mosson opened in 1972 and was selected as one of the playing venues with 6 games of the 1998 World Cup.
+It is a multiple sports ground so has been conducted 2007 Rugby World Cup in Stade de la Mosson ground.
+The capacity of the ground is 35,000.

-It will be selected for Women’s FIFA World cup 2019 venue and will be playing 5 matches with the round of 16 games.
+It will be selected for the Women’s FIFA World Cup 2019 venue and will be playing 5 matches with the round of 16 games.

 Capacity: 35,000